csBlackWolf/TZBot/README.md

 # TZBot
-A simple custom telegram bot i am creating for learning purpose.
+A custom Telegram Bot in JS for learning purpose.